Munich food tour – local dishes and street food in Germany

 1. Weisswurst mit Süßem Senf und Breze

-No dish defines Munich more completely than Weisswurst, the pale, delicate white sausage made from minced veal and pork back bacon seasoned with parsley, lemon, mace, onions, ginger, and cardamom.
-Created by accident in 1857 by butcher Sepp Moser at the Gasthaus zum Ewigen Licht near the Marienplatz, the sausage became an overnight sensation and has remained central to Munich’s culinary identity ever since.
+No dish defines Munich more completely than Weisswurst — the pale, delicate white sausage made from minced veal and pork back bacon, seasoned with parsley, lemon, mace, onions, ginger, and cardamom.
+It was created by accident in 1857 by butcher Sepp Moser at the Gasthaus zum Ewigen Licht near Marienplatz, became an overnight sensation, and hasn’t left the city’s culinary identity since.

-The ritual surrounding Weisswurst is as important as the sausage itself.
-Traditionally, it must be eaten before noon because in the days before refrigeration, the sausages would spoil by midday.
-This tradition persists even though modern refrigeration has made it unnecessary, and eating Weisswurst after noon marks you immediately as a tourist.
-The sausages arrive in a bowl of hot water to keep them warm, and the proper method of eating them is called “zuzeln” — sucking the meat directly from the skin rather than cutting it open, though slitting the skin with a knife is also acceptable.
-They are always served with sweet Bavarian mustard and a fresh pretzel.
-Find the best examples at Cafe Frischhut, Wirtshaus in der Au, or at any stall in the Viktualienmarkt on a crisp weekend morning.
+The ritual matters as much as the sausage itself.
+Traditionally eaten before noon — because in the days before refrigeration, they’d spoil by midday — this custom persists even though modern cooling has made it irrelevant.
+Order them after noon and you’ll be clocked as a tourist immediately.
+The sausages arrive in a bowl of hot water, and the proper way to eat them is “zuzeln” — sucking the meat directly from the skin.
+Slitting the skin with a knife works too.
+Always with sweet Bavarian mustard and a fresh pretzel.
+The best versions I’ve had are at Cafe Frischhut, Wirtshaus in der Au, or from a market stall at the Viktualienmarkt on a cold weekend morning when steam is rising off everything.

 2. Schweinshaxe

-If Weisswurst is Munich’s breakfast icon, Schweinshaxe is the undisputed king of the evening table.
-This magnificent roasted pork knuckle, weighing anywhere from 500 grams to a full kilogram, arrives at the table with crackling skin so perfectly crisped it shatters like porcelain at the touch of a knife, giving way to impossibly tender, slow-roasted meat beneath.
-The knuckle is typically marinated in dark beer, caraway seeds, garlic, and salt before spending hours in a hot oven, resulting in a flavor that is simultaneously rich, savory, and deeply satisfying.
+If Weisswurst owns breakfast, Schweinshaxe rules the evening table.
+This roasted pork knuckle — anywhere from 500 grams to a full kilogram — arrives with crackling skin so perfectly crisped it shatters like porcelain under a knife, giving way to slow-roasted meat that’s almost embarrassingly tender underneath.
+The knuckle is typically marinated in dark beer, caraway seeds, garlic, and salt before spending hours in a hot oven.
+The result is rich, savory, and deeply satisfying in a way that’s hard to find elsewhere.

 3. Obatzda

-This intensely flavored Bavarian cheese spread is the ultimate beer garden companion, a dish so simple in concept yet so perfectly executed that it has never needed updating in its centuries of existence.
-Obatzda is made by blending ripened Camembert or Brie with butter, cream cheese, caraway seeds, salt, paprika, and a generous splash of wheat beer or dark beer, then mashing the mixture to a rough, spreadable consistency.
-The result is pungent, creamy, slightly funky, and absolutely addictive when spread thickly on a fresh pretzel and accompanied by raw sliced onion and radishes.
+This intensely flavored Bavarian cheese spread is the ultimate beer garden food.
+Dead simple in concept, perfectly executed, unchanged for centuries.
+Obatzda is made by blending ripened Camembert or Brie with butter, cream cheese, caraway seeds, salt, paprika, and a generous pour of wheat beer or dark beer, then mashing everything to a rough, spreadable consistency.
+The result is pungent, creamy, a little funky, and completely addictive spread thick on a fresh pretzel with raw sliced onion and radishes on the side.

-The name comes from the Bavarian verb “obatzn,” meaning to mix or knead together, and the dish was historically a practical way to use up cheese that was past its prime.
-Today it appears on virtually every beer garden menu in Munich, and each establishment takes pride in its own particular recipe.
-The Viktualienmarkt’s central beer garden serves a particularly excellent version, and it is worth sampling at several locations to appreciate the subtle variations in seasoning and texture that different kitchens bring to this deceptively simple classic.
+The name comes from the Bavarian verb “obatzn” — to mix or knead together — and historically it was a practical way to use up cheese that was past its prime.
+Smart.
+Today it appears on virtually every beer garden menu in Munich, and each place takes quiet pride in its particular recipe.
+The beer garden at the Viktualienmarkt does a very good version, and honestly it’s worth ordering it at several spots around the city.
+The variations in seasoning and texture are more interesting than you’d expect from such a simple dish.

 4. Leberkäs

-Despite its name, which translates literally as “liver cheese,” traditional Leberkäs contains neither liver nor cheese.
-It is a fine-textured, loaf-shaped baked meat dish made from corned beef, pork, bacon, and onions that is prepared similarly to a meatloaf but with a distinctly smoother, more uniform texture and a gloriously browned, crusty exterior.
-Hot from the oven, it is sliced thickly and served in a fresh white bread roll called a Semmel with sweet mustard, creating one of the world’s great street food sandwiches.
+Despite the name — which translates literally as “liver cheese” — traditional Leberkäs contains neither liver nor cheese.
+It’s a fine-textured, loaf-shaped baked meat dish made from corned beef, pork, bacon, and onions, prepared similarly to a meatloaf but with a smoother, more uniform texture and a gloriously browned, crusty exterior.
+Hot from the oven, sliced thick, stuffed into a fresh white Semmel roll with sweet mustard — it’s one of the great street food sandwiches, full stop.

 Book a Food Tour in Munich